-Ben worked with the charity Paintings in Hospitals’ Board of Trustees to lead on vision and strategy, developing new national partnerships, funding opportunities and initiatives to ensure ‘PiH’ continued to inspire better health and wellbeing through the visual arts.
-Ben was previously Project Director at the Royal Academy of Arts (RA), developing and leading the Lottery-funded Reveal, Celebrate, Explore programme, and overseeing the first stage of the redevelopment of Burlington Gardens into a new centre for artistic learning.
-Prior to this, Ben led a London 2012 Olympic host-borough project (High Street 2012) in the East End, which included a historic building conservation scheme, and a heritage, culture and community grants programme.
+Ben is the Director of West Horsley Place Trust.
+Previously, Ben was the CEO of the charity Paintings in Hospitals.
+Before that Ben was Project Director at the Royal Academy of Arts (RA), developing and leading the Lottery-funded Reveal, Celebrate, Explore programme, and overseeing the first stage of the redevelopment of Burlington Gardens into a new centre for artistic learning.
+Ben also led a London 2012 Olympic host-borough project (High Street 2012) in the East End, which included a historic building conservation scheme, and a heritage, culture and community grants programme.
 Ben is also a Trustee of GEM (the voice of heritage learning); a Fellow of the Royal Society of Arts, and Vice Chair of the Better Bankside Corporate Responsibility Group, which helps businesses across this part of London support local community, charity and cultural initiatives.
-Ben is taking the reins at another charity in September 2020.

 Catriona Wilson has worked in the UK heritage sector for nearly 20 years in independent, local authority and university museums.
 She is currently Head of the Petrie Museum of Egyptian Archaeology at UCL, having previously been Collections Manager and joint Heritage Manager at Guildford Heritage Service where she developed a keen interest in the preservation of Videogame heritage.
 Before that, Catriona established a new museum of medical history at the University of Worcester – The Infirmary.
 She has fundraised around £2m in project funding to date, which has created numerous permanent and project-based jobs and traineeships.Catriona advocates for fairer and more ethical heritage jobs with the grassroots campaign Fair Museum Jobs, and is a committee member for the Society for Museum Archaeology.
 She has been mentor to numerous members of staff and volunteers, is a UCL Wellbeing Champion, and a Clore leader.